MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-discovery-error.md

 ---
 ms.assetid:
 title: Troubleshoot discovery error - Azure Linux not supported
-description: This articles describes how to troubleshoot a discovery error for any Linux VMs deployed in Azure.
+description: This article describes how to troubleshoot a discovery error for any Linux VMs deployed in Azure.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri